therealtimex/aci/backend/README.md

    - Click `Add Endpoint`, put `<your_gnrok_public_endpoint>/v1/webhooks/auth/user-created` as the endpoint and subscribe to the `user.created` event.
 Hit Create.
     ![svix](./images/svix.png)
-   - Copy the `Signing Secret` of the endpoint and set it as `SERVER_SVIX_SIGNING_SECRET` in `.env`.
+   - Copy the `Signing Secret` of the endpoint and set it as `SERVER_SVIX_SIGNING_SECRET` in `.env.local`.
     ![svix](./images/svix-signing-secret.png)
    - Go back to the [Getting Started](#getting-started) section step 5 to bring up docker compose

 ## Stripe Webhooks

+> [!NOTE]
+> This is only needed if you need to develop the stripe billing features.

 1. Download the [Stripe CLI](https://docs.stripe.com/stripe-cli#install)

-1. Log into our Stripe Sandbox with the CLI
+2. Log into our Stripe Sandbox with the CLI

    ```shell
    stripe login
    ```

-2. Set up webhooks with the Stripe CLI and get the webhook signing secret.
+3. Set up webhooks with the Stripe CLI and get the webhook signing secret.
 By default, all events in the Sandbox will be forwarded to the local webhook endpoint.
 You can also use `--event` flag to filter the set of events you want to listen to.